 Introduction to Abnormal Psychology overviews the assessment, causes, and treatments of psychological disorders.
 Introduction to Clinical Psychology focuses on diagnostic procedures, treatment, and ethical issues involved in working in mental health settings.
 PSYCH 495 provides a 3-credit supervised internship experience.
 This requirement may be waived if the student provides documentation of adequate professional experience.
 Two additional courses from the program list below will be used to meet the students' specific needs.
 Note that all psychology courses require the prerequisite of PSYCH 100, Introduction to Psychology.

-Students must have a C or better in each certificate course, and at least one course must have been completed in or after spring 2012.
+Students must have a C or better in each certificate course.

 - PSYCH 270: Introduction to Abnormal Psychology (3 credits)

 - PSYCH 481: Introduction to Clinical Psychology (3 credits)

 - PSYCH 238: Introduction to Personality Psychology (GS) (3 credits)